Somali Police Force: Re-establishment

 In June 2011, the Somali Police Force was given the responsibility of security in Km 4, Guriga Shaqalaha, Isgoyska Dabka and Makka Almukara road.
 The police also established posts in all of the Transitional Federal Government-controlled districts of Mogadishu.

-Since the Al-Shabaab Islamist militants were forced from the capital in August 2011, the police has been conducting investigations and arrests to firm up on security.
-Officers are trained locally, with the SPF working closely with the Somali Armed Forces to enforce the law.
+Since Al-Shabaab was evicted from the capital in August 2011, the SPF is headquartered in Mogadishu and officers are trained locally.
 According to Police Commissioner Maya, the SPF expected to have an independent, fully established and well-equipped force following the end of the transitional period in August 2012.
 Turkey has also offered to train SPF officials to strengthen the police's enforcement capacity.

-The United Nations Secretary General reported on 31 January 2013 that:
+The United Nations Secretary General reported in January 2013 that :

-The United Nations continued to support the activities of the Somali Police Force, including the formulation of a strategic development plan.
+"The United Nations continued to support the activities of the Somali Police Force, including the formulation of a strategic development plan.
 UNPOS facilitated the procurement of equipment and furniture for 10 police stations in Mogadishu and police headquarters and provided training to 38 Somali Police Force drivers and 5 fleet managers.
 UNDP continued to pay police stipends to 5,388 Somali Police Force officers on duty in Mogadishu, Baidoa and Galmudug, courtesy of the Government of Japan and the European Union.
-A total of 4,463 Somali Police Force officers were registered in Mogadishu using the biometric registration system, completing the registration for the capital.
+A total of 4,463 Somali Police Force officers were registered in Mogadishu using the biometric registration system, completing the registration for the capital."

-As of August 2014, the Federal Government of Somalia is engaged in capacity-rebuilding for the SPF, with assistance provided by the U.S. Bureau for International Narcotics and Law Enforcement Affairs, the European Union Training Mission Somalia and the United Nations Mine Action Service.
+As of August 2014, the Federal Government of Somalia was engaged in capacity-rebuilding for the SPF, with assistance provided by the U.S. Bureau for International Narcotics and Law Enforcement Affairs, the European Union Training Mission Somalia and the United Nations Mine Action Service.

-UNDP continued to disburse stipends for the Somali Police Force until 31 December 2015, through the support of the Government of Japan and the European Union.
-In January 2015 the responsibility for distributing stipends was given to UNOPS.
+UNDP continued to disburse stipends for the Somali Police Force until December 2015, through the support of the Government of Japan and the European Union.